I got word from Rob Woodland of Eichmann Technologies of Australia

 cables and interconnects.
 He

-calls it rightfully the "Eichmann Ratio" and does apply this also
+calls it rightfully the "Eichmann Ratio" and he appli8es this also

 to the Bullet Plug.
 The formula is a ratio between the signal and

 return conductors, where the return (small pin) has greater cross

 sectional area and mass than the signal (large pin) – based on the

 wall thickness of the signal pin.
 This, notwithstanding the fact